Here are some of the recipes we use in our nutrition classes.

-"Recipes for Diabetes" - This online tool from the University of Illinois Extension allows you to search or browse recipes featured in their Dining with Diabetes or Living Well with Diabetes programs.
+"Recipes for Diabetes" - This website from the American Diabetic Association allows you to search or browse recipes.
 Each contains an approximate nutritional analysis for calories, protein, carbohydrate, fat, saturated fat, fiber, sodium, and cholesterol.

 "Fiesta of Flavors" - Hispanic recipes for people with diabetes from the University of Illinois Extension.

 "Keep the Beat: Heart Healthy Recipes" - from the National Heart, Blood & Lung Institute.